 Bute House, the official residence of the First Minister of Scotland is located on the North East corner of the square, it was lit up to celebrate Edinburgh’s Georgian heritage.
 Next door is The Georgian House, a perfect recreation of a Georgian era house managed by the National Trust for Scotland.

 It seemed fitting that my favourite Georgian Shadows would be the ones on Edinburgh’s Georgian House.

 I stood outside, peeping in as a Butler and Maid set the table for dinner with meticulous precision.
-I couldn’t tear myself away – it was brilliant and mesmerising.
-I loved it.
+It was brilliant and mesmerising and I found it difficult to tear myself away – I loved it.